signalfx/splunk-otel-react-native/README.md

 > :construction: This project status is currently **Experimental**.
 Using it in production is not advised.

+## Overview
+This library lets you autoinstrument react native applications.
+Currently expo is not supported.

 ## Getting Started

 Installing with npm: